 Travel & Touring | WA Destinations

-Nestled by the mouth of the Blackwood River, the peaceful town of Augusta within the South West is home to some of the State’s most beautiful beaches, iconic landmarks and majestic humpback whales from June to August.
-Grab your binoculars, we're heading to Augusta.
+Nestled by the mouth of the Blackwood River, the peaceful town of Augusta in WA's South West is home to some of the State’s most beautiful beaches, iconic landmarks and giant humpback whales that ply the waters from June to August.
+Grab your binoculars; we're heading to Augusta.

 At a glance